 2. Myrtos beach in Kefalonia

 This is the most photographed of all beaches and it is located in Kefalonia island.
 The view from the cliff above is breathtaking, but the beach itself is also a marvel.
 You will love the exotic deep waters and the view to the open sea.
 Myrtos is located on the northern side of the island, close to the picturesque village of Assos.
 It is frequently featured in travel magazines as one of the best beaches in the world.

 3. Porto Katsiki beach in Lefkada

-Porto Katsiki is the most famous beach on Lefkada island, located on the south western side of the island.
+Porto Katsiki is the most famous beach on Lefkada island, located on the southwestern side of the island.
 The name of this beach literally means "the port of the goats".
-Above the impressive bay, there is a car park and a couple of beach bars to enjoy the breathtaking view to the Ionian Sea.
-Visitors have to go down few steps to reach this white pebbled coast with the exotic deep waters.
+Above the impressive bay, there is a car park and a couple of beach bars to enjoy the breathtaking view of the Ionian Sea.
+Visitors have to go down a few steps to reach this white pebbled coast with the exotic deep waters.

 4. Navagio beach in Zakynthos

 The Shipwreck Bay (Navagio in Greek) is the most famous beach of Zante island.
 It took its name when a ship carrying illegal cigarettes wrecked there in 1983.
 The rusted ship can be seen today ashore.
 Visited only by boat, Navagio has wonderful crystal water and soft white sand.
 Before reaching Navagio, the tour boat makes a stop in the famous Blue Caves, with equally amazing water.

 5. Agios Prokopios beach in Naxos